prtkgpt/questdb.io/docs/packages/docker.md

 ### Log into the container

-You can log into the container and interact using `cmd` (if your container is windows-based) or `bash` (if your container is linux-based).
-If you are using a MacOS or linux machine, this will also be `bash`.
+You can log into the container and interact using `cmd` (if your container is windows-based) or `bash` (if your container is Linux based).
+If you are using a MacOS or Linux machine, this will also be `bash`.
 If you are using a Windows machine, it could be either `cmd` or `bash` depending on what type of container you are running.